mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/28/Day-160/">June 28, 2017</a></small></div>
-<p><strong>Trump’s lawyer postponed filing a complaint about Comey and his memos</strong> in what Trump considered to be an illegal “leak."
-Marc Kasowitz, however, still intends to file the complaint with the Justice Department.
-He has delayed it as a courtesy to Robert Mueller and his investigation, which Trump has repeatedly called a "witch hunt."
-Trump has also refrained from publicly criticizing the special counsel lately as part of his legal team’s approach to reducing further confrontation. (<a href="https://www.bloomberg.com/news/articles/2017-06-28/trump-said-to-postpone-filing-complaint-about-comey-s-conduct">Bloomberg</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/28/Day-160/">June 28, 2017</a></small></div>
 <p><strong>Paul Manafort's consulting firm received more than $17 million from a pro-Russian Ukrainian political party</strong>.
 In Manafort's retroactive registration as a foreign agent, he indicated that he was retained by the Party of Regions to advise Ukrainian officials in their dealings with American government officials.
 The report makes Manafort the second former senior Trump adviser to disclose work for foreign interests.
 Michael Flynn was the other. (<a href="https://www.nytimes.com/2017/06/27/us/politics/trump-campaign-chiefs-firm-got-17-million-from-pro-russia-party.html">New York Times</a> / <a href="https://www.bloomberg.com/news/articles/2017-06-28/manafort-discloses-17-million-in-payments-for-ukrainian-work">Bloomberg</a> / <a href="https://www.washingtonpost.com/politics/former-trump-campaign-chairman-paul-manafort-files-as-foreign-agent-for-ukraine-work/2017/06/27/8322b6ac-5b7b-11e7-9fc6-c7ef4bc58d13_story.html">Washington Post</a>)</p>